ZoomRmc/aoc2020_nim/README.md

 ## Notes on specific days
 **Spoilers below!**

+### Day 12:
+Pretty pleased with my solution, enum ordering + modulo arithmetic fit nicely, wonder if it's the intended way to approach the task.
+Writing the solution was too smooth: coded in the rotation around a point before reading it's always around `0,0`.
+Again, Eric went easy on us, so only quarter-turn angles = no trigonometry involved.
+Left out 2 approaches to CCW turns, not sure which one is better.

+### Day 11:
+Just counting indexes.
+Tedious and not much rewarding.
+Nim's std doesn't help much with anything 2D, so wrote a couple of iterators for `aocutils.nim` just in case.
+General technique of surrounding the matrix with empty cells could simplify working the edges/corners, but not necessary this time.

+Spent more time separating code into logical chunks, but can't say the resulting template and surrounding functions are a work of art.
+Pretty *meh* task overall, at least printing matrix to stdout looks cool.

+### Day 10:
+It's tempting to just throw a bunch of resources to brute-force it, and, surprisingly, that's what a lot of people did, not too succsessfully.
+A couple of minutes with pen and paper pays off.

+### Day 9:
+Basic algo, no surprises, double-ended queue and a bunch of `IntSet`s.
+Thank heavens we search for a *contiguous* set in P2.

+### Day 8:
+Surprisingly not hard, as the "program" runs sequentially without any branching, so simple counting works for loop detection.
+Dumb backtracking and flipping `jmp`s and `nop`s.

 ### Day 7:
 I don't like recursive solutions, but this task is not worth growing a forest over.
 Part 2: On the first run I expectedly forgot multiplication.
 Please, nod to your screen if you did too.